Watch Episode One here or skip to sections which interest you marked below.

 The university classes I teach have gone remote for the rest of the year, and with no more commuting, I have more time and technology to be in touch with those I love.
 I’ve traveled via books and movies which I suggested here, and I’ve discovered some new music that sweeps me away.

 I’ve remembered teaching English in a small village in Italy one summer and my own childhood where families ate hot lunches together in the middle of the day.
 I’ve been cooking more and through food, music, and memories returning to some of my favorite places.
-It started when I cancelled birthday reservations at an Irish pub and made my first corned beef brisket at home.
+It started when I canceled birthday reservations at an Irish pub and made my first corned beef brisket at home.

 Below are ways to make cooking an adventure, meal planning easier, and eating more fun.
 I’ve included links for delivery for those who can’t get out/ feel safer not doing so, such as moms with children in tow.